Yenilmez99/Boost-Mod-for-Sonic-Heroes/README.md

 To run the mod, Inject DLL into Sonic Heroes, enter a stage and press f2 and the mod will be activated.

-From here on, to use the boost, press the C key while moving forward (while pressing the Arrow Up or T key) and enjoy the boost :).
+From here on, to use the boost, press C while moving and enjoy the boost :).